nushell/nushell.github.io/commands/docs/ls.md

 ## Parameters

- -  `pattern`: The glob pattern to use.
+ -  `...rest`: The glob pattern to use.

 ## Input/output types: